catquarks/number-marriage-equality/README.md

 May love be with you always.

 ## TO-DOs:
-* Get string interpolation working from JSON story data
+* --Get string interpolation working from JSON story data--
-* App should give you a hard time if you type 'I OBJECT!'
+* --App should give you a hard time if you type 'I OBJECT!' or just ruin the entire app--
-* Make title look less icky
+* --Make title look less icky--
-* Add a 'restart' option at the very end
+* Add a 'restart' option at the very end with component that shows up then
-* If bride and groom are both numbers, marriage should culiminate in a sum
+* --If bride and groom are both numbers, marriage should culiminate in a sum--
 * User MUST enter both parties of marriage!
 * Make font size bigger
+* Make heart and story area sizes responsive to bride and groom

 ## Potential Ideas
 * Instead of just concatenating non-numbers, maybe convert letters A-F to hex